 The Center for Neighborhoods provides a one-stop location where neighborhood leaders and residents can access the available resources and capacities of UMKC, Western Missouri Legal Aid, and other community resources.

-To learn more about the value and impact of our work and what we have accomplished in our first year of operations – please read our report: UMKC-Center-for-Neighborhoods-2016-Annual-Report
+To learn more about the value and impact of our work and what we have accomplished in our first three years of operations – please read our 2018 Progress Report: 2018 Annual Report CenterforNeighborhoods

 To learn more about our work with the UNESCO Creative Cities Network – please see here: https://info.umkc.edu/cfn/resources/unesco/